pyca/cryptography/docs/x509/certificate-transparency.rst

         :type: :class:`datetime.datetime`

-        A naïve datetime representing the timestamp at which the log asserts the certificate had been submitted to it.
+        A naïve datetime representing the time in UTC at which the log asserts the certificate had been submitted to it.

     .. attribute:: entry_type